mjoblin/netdumplings/docs/index.rst

 A dumpling is a description of network activity, defined by you and encoded in JSON.
 It can contain anything you want based on one or more network packets sniffed on your network.
-You control the dumpling contents through the :class:`DumplingChef` objects you write, as well as how those contents are displayed by the **dumpling eaters** you write.
+You control the dumpling contents through the :class:`DumplingChef` objects you `write <pages/writing_chef.html>`_, as well as how those contents are displayed by the **dumpling eaters** you `write <pages/writing_eater.html>`_.
 You can make as many dumplings as you want; and since dumplings are just JSON data sent to eaters over websockets, you could even write your eaters in JavaScript and display them in a web browser.

 OK so how do I visualize my network?
 ------------------------------------

-1. Write :class:`DumplingChef` Python objects to interpret your network packets and make dumplings.
+1. Write :class:`DumplingChef` Python classes to interpret your network packets and make dumplings.
 #.
 Write **dumpling eaters** (in any language) to visualize the information in the dumplings you've made.
 If you're using Python then you can use the :class:`DumplingEater` helper class.
 #.
 Run `nd-snifty` (a command-line script included with NetDumplings) to sniff your network for the packets your chefs want to see.
 #.
 Run `nd-shifty` (also a command-line script included with NetDumplings) to forward the dumplings from `nd-snifty` to the eaters.